Wormwood Acres – Motel Room – Morning

 “You gonna clean it up if she did?”

 Grace squirmed against the pillar to which she was tied.

 “Hey!” she called out.
 None of the robed, hooded figures at the opposite end of the room reacted.
 They continued to chant.
 “Just so you know…I’m not really a virgin so if that’s what this is all about, the whatever-it-is won’t work.
 Okay, maybe it’s only a technicality, but still…” They continued to chant, voices low.

 Grace waited.
 “I’ve got an idea!
 Look, if you’re gonna kidnap someone, you might as well do it for profit, right?
 There’s this girl with me: Lorinda Sheparton.
 Her parents are rich enough to buy Delaware.
 I looked it up – they tried to, once.”

 “You could at least talk to me, you losers!”
 Grace made as much noise as she could.
 “Talk about rude!
 Bad enough you hold me here against my will…”

 That got a reaction.
 One of the robed figures went to the side and picked something up.
 Now the robed figure approached Grace.
-In his hands was a duct tape.
+In his hands was a roll of duct tape.

 Grace tried to continue complaining, but the sounds no longer resembled words.
-Not discernable ones, anyway.
+Not discernible ones, anyway.